anvaka/ngraph.traverse/README.md

   .where('Lu')
   .forEach(function (link) { /* link is here */ });

-// This is equivelent to:
+// This is equivalent to:
 traverseLinks(graph)
   .where(function (link) { return link.data === 'Lu'; } )
   .forEach(function (link) { /* link is here */ });